sunfounder/fusion-hat/docs/source/ai_interaction/ai_interaction.rst

 ------------------------------------------------------------

 Go beyond movement and vision by adding **speech** and **AI**.
-Here you will explore text-to-speech (TTS), speech-to-text (STT), and large language models (LLMs) to make your Fusion HAT talk, listen, and even chat with you like a smart robot.
+Here you will explore text-to-speech (TTS), speech-to-text (STT), and large language models (LLMs) to make your Fusion HAT+ talk, listen, and even chat with you like a smart robot.

 .. toctree::
     :maxdepth: 1